Colorado Tap Water Quality by City

 EPA UCMR5 PFAS monitoring, MCL / guideline flags, and WaterCheckup grades for 5 cities in Colorado.
 "At Risk" means at least one UCMR analyte flagged above an EPA limit or a regulated PFAS violation on record for that system.
 "Monitor" means no such flag in UCMR data, but the city profile is medium or high concern.
 "Safe" means no exceedance flags and a low-concern city profile (still not a guarantee for every tap).

-Average water hardness in Colorado: 78.6 ppm → Mean of UCMR5 values for 5 tracked Colorado cities (not every utility).
+Average water hardness in Colorado: 78.6 ppm → Mean of UCMR5 values for 5 tracked Colorado cities (not every public water system).

 Five most common UCMR analytes with detections (>0) in our tracked Colorado cities — each city counted once per compound.